 The same phraseology of Joel 3 is used in Revelation 19:11-20.
 These verses describe the battle of the great day of God Almighty, in which Jesus Christ returns to the earth and will defeat the armies sent against Him.

-So, in summary, Armageddon is the place where the armies of the earth will be gathered.
+So, in summary, the Bible doesn’t talk about a battle of Armageddon.
+Armageddon is the place where the armies of the earth will be gathered just before the conclusive end-time battle.
 Those armies will then march toward Jerusalem to battle against Jesus Christ in the battle of the great day of God Almighty.

 In Revelation 19, the set up of this epic battle fills most of the chapter.
 The battle ends with this summary:

 “And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse [Jesus Christ, described in verses 11-16] and against His army.